 Out of thought came the word

-Sex & Relationships: Top New Online Dating Advice Guide Books For Men & Women
+Sex & Relationships: Top New Online Dating Advice Guide Books For Single Men & Women

-A radical new book about online dating reveals the truth about how dating apps work, and offers top tips and guidelines for what single men and women need to do to find their match.
+A radical new online dating book reveals the truth about how dating apps work, and offers top tips and guidelines for what single men and women need to do to find their match.
 By Ben Arogundade.
-December 23, 2019.
+December 23, 2020.

 SMILING WORKS: Research into online dating profile pictures reveals that images of single men or women smiling receive the highest levels of engagement.
-Discover more top tips in Ben Arogundade’s new book — a guide to online dating.
+Discover more top tips in Ben Arogundade’s new online dating guide book.